War photographer stops photographing and helps wounded Syrian children in Aleppo

 Abd Alkader Habak told NBC News he was taking pictures of Syrians being evacuated aboard buses on the outskirts of the city of Aleppo Saturday when the huge bomb hit.

 Habak, a photographer and anti-government activist, said he came across children lying on the ground after he picked himself up.
-When Habak saw that one child was dead and another child was clinging to life, he said he put down his camera.
+When Habak saw that one child was dead and another child was clinging to life, he said he stopped taking pictures.

 "I couldn't believe he was alive," Habak said on the phone.